named-data/PyNDN2/INSTALL.md

     sudo pip install trollius

+Optional: To install Protobuf, in a terminal enter:

+    sudo pip install protobuf

 ## Mac OS X 10.9
 Install Xcode.
 (Xcode on OS X 10.9 seems to already have the Command Line Tools.)
 In a terminal, enter: